-To the new parents of a child diagnosed with hearing loss 26 Oct
+To the parents of a child who has hearing loss 26 Oct

 To the new parents of a child diagnosed with hearing loss,